 I have a book & articles out about the WholeBookApproach http://megandowdlambert.com/reading-picture-books-with-chi…/ but I haven’t written about A Book in Hand yet.
 Seeing video from a Wildwood Elementary librarian who used it with k-2 students https://sites.google.com/…/…/blog/pgosponsoredvisitingauthor to prep for author visits from Corinne Demas & Artemis Roehrig makes me want to revisit A Book in Hand work with kids of all ages.
 I developed A Book in Hand for the youngest kids to examine book manipulation skill development and to create a sense of access and entitlement to books.
 But I see great potential for this approach w older kids.
 I’m especially interested in leading Book in Hand storytimes with wordless picturebooks.

 I think I’ll dig up some old files to share about Book in Hand methods that I articulated for people wanting to try it out.
-One of my favorite things about leading this kind of storytime is that oftentimes with A Book in Hand, the line between book & toy blurs.
-I love that playful part of it–tho it’s true that Book in Hand storytimes can get out of hand.
-But the happy chaos is worth the sense of delight & discovery & access & book-entitlement that putting books into kids’ hands at storytime can bring.
+One of my favorite things about leading this kind of storytime is that oftentimes with A Book in Hand, the line between book and toy blurs.
+I love that playful part of it–though it’s true that Book in Hand storytimes can get out of hand.
+But the happy chaos is worth the sense of delight, discovery, access, and book-entitlement that putting books into kids’ hands at storytime can bring.